 A single indoor environment can be organized in many kinds of cellular spaces with distinct subdivision and semantic specifications.
 Within each Extension module, it is possible to have many different subdivisions and each cellular space is targeted towards specific applications and needs.
 A cellular space with a specific semantics and/or geometric subdivision, aiming to reflect a group of application can be organized in a Thematic Layer.
 Thematic layers can be defined using the Extension modules and/or Core module.
 Thematic layers making use of the semantics of Core module only, can be derived applying the principles of space partitioning, such as subdivision, aggregation and selection.
 Examples of such thematic layers are subdivision according to Wi-Fi or RFID coverage (see example below).
 The Navigation extension module provides additional notions for navigability and connectivity.
 Therefore, thematic layers that rely of these properties should include the Navigation extension module.
 Navigation-based themes can be defined using a particular space partitioning with respect to:

-tasks: visitor, staff, facility manager, emergency responder (see Figure 11)
+Tasks: visitor, staff, facility manager, emergency responder (see Figure 11)

-user characteristics: age, gender
+User characteristics: age, gender

-mode: walking, driving, flying (see Figure 7c and Figure 7d)
+Mode: walking, driving, flying (see Figure 7(c) and (d))

 IndoorGML 2.0 is organized as a collection of interconnected layers representing different themes of the same physical space.
-Figure 11 represents a thematic layer ‘Visitors’, which contains all cells, which are accessible to visitors in a university facility (Alattas et al 2017).
+Figure 11 represents a thematic layer ‘Visitors’, which contains all cells, which are accessible to visitors in a university facility (Alattas et al., 2017).
 Similarly, cellular spaces can be created for students or facility management.
 All spaces use the semantics of the Navigation extension module, but a selection of spaces is made according to the user tasks.
 Similarly, cellular spaces from different extension modules can be organized into thematic layers.